michelderu/build-your-own-rag-chatbot/README.md

 # Build your own RAG Chatbot
 Welcome to this workshop to build and deploy your own Chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.

+It leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.

 ![codespace](./assets/chatbot.png)

 What you'll learn:
+- 🤩 How to leverage [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html) for production-ready use of the following components:
-- 🚀 How to use Astra DB Vector Store for Semantic Similarity search
+    - 🚀 The [Astra DB Vector Store](https://db.new) for Semantic Similarity search
+    - 🦜🔗 [LangChain](https://www.langchain.com) for linking OpenAI and Astra DB
-- 🤖 How to use OpenAI's Large Language Models for Q&A style chatbots
+- 🤖 How to use [OpenAI's Large Language Models](https://platform.openai.com/docs/models) for Q&A style chatbots
-- 🦜🔗 How to use LangChain for linking OpenAI and Astra DB
-- 👑 How to use Streamlit to easily deploy your awesome app to the internet for everyone to see!
+- 👑 How to use [Streamlit](https://streamlit.io) to easily deploy your awesome app to the internet for everyone to see!

 ## 1️⃣ Prerequisites
 This workshop assumes you have access to: